uber/crumb/README.md

   * `annotations` are the `@CrumbQualifier`-annotated annotations found on that `type`.
 For simplicity, all holders are required to have a static `plugins()` method.

+#### Consuming metadata

-What about the consumer side?
-We can make one top-level `PluginManager` class that just delegates to discovered downstream features.
-We can generate this code directly with JavaPoet, so we'll make the holder class abstract, then generate the implementation as a subclass.
+For the consumer side, our example will have a top-level `PluginManager` class that just delegates to discovered downstream features.
+With a `ConsumerExtension`, downstream services can be consumed and codegen'd directly with JavaPoet.
+For simplicity, this manager will follow an auto-value style pattern of having an abstract class with the generated implementation as a subclass.

-Our desired API looks like this:
+The desired API looks like this:

 ```java
 public abstract class PluginManager {